Analytics is the ability to collect, interpret, communicate and use the patterns that appear in data to make informed fact-based decisions.

-The science depends on the concurrent utilization of operations research, statistics and computer programming in order to measure the execution in a business and improve performance.
+The science depends on the concurrent utilization of operations research, statistics, and computer programming in order to measure the execution in business and improve performance.

 Due to the increased use of technology in business as well as the sheer volume of data collected, collated and stored in businesses throughout the world on a daily basis, knowing how to use it to your advantage in your career could put you ahead of the competition when it comes to moving up the ladder.